NoaBar/noabar.github.io/index.md

 Inventory
 ==========
-In an attempt to contribute to my work place, the inventory app is addapted/tailored to the use of a restaurant.
+In an attempt to contribute to my workplace, this inventory app is tailored to the use of a restaurant.
 With the possibility to add and edit any product in a fast and easy way.
 Making the task of keeping track of the inventory easier.